Want To Lose Weight? Begin By Changing These 5 Unhealthy Eating Habits

 On a weight-loss spree be mindful of the several possible diet-derailing habits that you are sneaking in without even realising it.
 Every such habit can completely sabotage your weight-loss efforts.
 To break the trend of unhealthy eating habits, first you need to identify these faulty habits.

-Shreya Katyal, Nutritionist, Dietician and Founder of Health & U lists down some of the most common bad eating and lifestyle habits that can cause you to pack on pounds.
+Shreya Katyal, Nutritionist, Dietician and Founder of Diets & More lists down some of the most common bad eating and lifestyle habits that can cause you to pack on pounds.

 Also Read: Top 10 Dieting Myths Busted

 The problem with everyone who is trying to lose weight is ‘unawareness.’
 Many of us don’t know that certain eating habits which we are following are doing more harm to our body than any good.
 Old habits die hard, but if one is serious about eating healthy and losing weight, first, they need to understand unhealthy eating habits and then ditch it completely, says Shreya Katyal.